cbraissant/SF-Tech-website/_pages/en/classic.md

     sub: Instead of traditional oil-based neoprene, Yamamoto's neoprene is made of calcium carbonate from limestone
   - icon: pencil.svg
     title: "One size: yours!"
-    sub: To guarantee perfection, all SF Tech drysuit are made to measure with your choice of options and colors
+    sub: To guarantee perfection, all SF Tech drysuits are made to measure, with your choice of options and colors

 specs:
   - name: Characteristics